SRCM Mod. 35

 The SRCM Mod.
 35 is a hand grenade that was first issued to the Royal Italian Army in 1935, serving through World War II and into the 1980s.

+Nickname

 Nicknamed "Red Devils" by the British in 1941–1942 during the North African Campaign after the red color of the most common type.

 Description

 Entered into service in 1935, the SRCM Mod.
 35, together with the OTO Mod.
 35 and the Breda Mod.
 35 represented the new generation of hand grenades with which the Royal Italian Army faced World War II.
 After the Armistice of Cassibile it was adopted as Handgranate 328 by the German forces in Italy.
 It was used by the Italian Army until the late 1980s, and the armed forces of Malta (supplied by MIATM).